 As a member of the European Union, the majority of used cars imported into Finland originate from other member nations.
 However, there is some room for used and salvage vehicles imported from the United States.
-In fact, the United States currently owns roughly a 7% to 8% market share of the second-hand vehicle market in the country.
+The United States currently owns roughly a 7% to 8% market share of the second-hand vehicle market in the country.

 Purchasing Used or Salvage Cars at U.S. Auctions

 The best way to get involved in the United States used and salvage vehicle market is to take advantage of online used car auctions.
-Through sites that offer this service, consumers and importer-exporters are able to gain access to car auctions that would ordinarily only be available to individuals and businesses in possession of a dealer’s license.
+Through sites that offer this service, consumers and importer-exporters can gain access to car auctions that would ordinarily only be available to individuals and businesses in possession of a dealer’s license.

 These online used car auction sites also offer an unparalleled level of convenience.
 Through them, you can search a massive inventory of used and salvage vehicles, looking for those that meet your needs specifically.
 Getting started is incredibly easy, too.
 One only needs to set up an account and make an initial deposit with the online car auction site.
 This deposit is only necessary to establish your bidding power, which will generally be ten times the size of the deposit.

-Best of all, you’ll be connected with an experienced auction agent or broker.
-He or she can help you throughout the entire process, assisting you with research, selecting appropriate bid prices, and even locating those vehicles in which you’re most likely to be interested.
+Best of all, you’ll connect with an experienced auction agent or broker.
+He or she can help you throughout the entire process.
+Assisting you with research, and selecting appropriate bid prices.
+Also, locate those vehicles which you’re most likely to purchase.
 Be sure to take advantage of this agent or broker, too!
-He or she can give you access to an even wider array of car auctions that simply cannot be displayed to the public online.
+He or she can give you access to an even wider array of car auctions not displayed to the public online.

 Shipping a Used or Salvage U.S. Car to Finland

 Most major United States ports and many minor ports offer vehicle shipping to Finland.
 Depending upon the port that you choose, though, you’ll likely have the option of selecting either traditional container shipping or something that’s known as RORO shipping, short for “roll-on roll-off”.